 Because of this, when you buy the car you need to make yourself aware of the manufacturer’s policies and best practice guidelines.
 Speak to your retailer to make sure you know how to charge the battery properly.

-The government offers grants towards the cost of plug-in hybrid or electric cars to encourage more people to buy them.
-The www.gov.uk website provides full comprehensive information on this, but here is a quick summary (correct as of March 2021).
+The www.gov.uk website provides full comprehensive information on this, but here is a quick summary (correct as of June 2022).